-The following are examples of unacceptable behavior subject to disciplinary action by the school district.
+- A. The following are examples of unacceptable behavior subject to disciplinary action by the school district.
 These examples are not intended to be an exclusive list.
 Any student who engages in any of these activities shall be disciplined in accordance with this policy.
-This policy applies to all school buildings, school grounds, and school property or property immediately adjacent to school grounds; school-sponsored activities or trips; school bus stops; school buses, school vehicles, school contracted vehicles, or any other vehicles approved for school district purposes; the area of entrance or departure from school premises or events; and all school-related functions, activities, or events.
+This policy applies to all school buildings, school grounds, and school property or property immediately adjacent to school grounds; school-sponsored activities or trips; school bus stops; school buses, school vehicles, school contracted vehicles, or any other vehicles approved for school district purposes; the area of entrance or departure from school premises or events; and all school-related functions, school-sponsored activities, events, or trips.
+School district property also may mean a student's walking route to or from school for purposes of attending school or school-related functions, activities, or events.
 While prohibiting unacceptable behavior subject to disciplinary action at these locations and events, the school district does not represent that it will provide supervision or assume liability at these locations and events.
-This policy also applies to any student whose conduct at any time or in any place interferes with or obstructs the mission or operations of the school district or the safety or welfare of the student, other students, or employees.

-1. Violations against property including, but not limited to, damage to or destruction of school property or the property of others, failure to compensate for damage or destruction of such property, arson, breaking and entering, theft, robbery, possession of stolen property, extortion, trespassing, unauthorized usage, or vandalism;

-- 2. The use of profanity or obscene language, or the possession of obscene materials; - 3.
+This policy also applies to any student whose conduct at any time or in any place interferes with or obstructs the mission or operations of the school district or the safety or welfare of the student, other students, or employees. - 1.
+Violations against property including, but not limited to, damage to or destruction of school property or the property of others, failure to compensate for damage or destruction of such property, arson, breaking and entering, theft, robbery, possession of stolen property, extortion, trespassing, unauthorized usage, or vandalism; - 2.
+The use of profanity or obscene language, or the possession of obscene materials; - 3.
 Gambling, including, but not limited to, playing a game of chance for stakes; - 4.
-Violation of the school district's Hazing Prohibition Policy (SB Policy 526); - 5.
+Violation of the school district's Hazing Prohibition Policy; - 5.
 Attendance problems including, but not limited to, truancy, absenteeism, tardiness, skipping classes, or leaving school grounds without permission; - 6.
-Violation of the school district's Student Attendance Policy (SB Policy 503); - 7.
+Violation of the school district's Student Attendance Policy; - 7.
 Opposition to authority using physical force or violence; - 8.
-Using, possessing, or distributing tobacco, tobacco paraphernalia or e-cigarettes; - 9.
+Using, possessing, or distributing tobacco, tobacco-related devices, electronic cigarettes, or tobacco paraphernalia in violation of the school district's Tobacco-Free Environment; Possession and Use of Tobacco, Tobacco-Related Devices, and Electronic Delivery Devices Policy; - 9.
 Using, possessing, distributing, intending to distribute, making a request to another person for (solicitation), or being under the influence of alcohol or other intoxicating substances or look-alike substances; - 10.
-Using, possessing, distributing, intending to distribute, making a request to another person for (solicitation), or being under the influence of narcotics, drugs, or other controlled substances, or look-alike substances, except as prescribed by a physician, including one student sharing prescription medication with another student; - 11.
+Using, possessing, distributing, intending to distribute, making a request to another person for (solicitation), or being under the influence of narcotics, drugs, or other controlled substances (except as prescribed by a physician), or look-alike substances (these prohibitions include medical marijuana or medical cannabis, even when prescribed by a physician, and one student sharing prescription medication with another student); - 11.
 Using, possessing, or distributing items or articles that are illegal or harmful to persons or property including, but not limited to, drug paraphernalia; - 12.
-Using, possessing, or distributing weapons, or look-alike weapons or other dangerous objects; - 13.
-Violation of the school district's Weapons Policy (SB Policy 501); - 14.
-Violation of the school district's Violence Prevention Policy (SB Policy 525); - 15.
-Possession of ammunition including, but not limited to, bullets or other projectiles designed to be used in or as a weapon; - 16.
-Possession, use, or distribution of explosives or any compound or mixture, the primary or common purpose or intended use of which is to function as an explosive; - 17.
-Possession, use, or distribution of fireworks or any substance or combination of substances or article prepared for the purpose of producing a visible or an audible effect by combustion, explosion, deflagration or detonation; - 18.
-Using an ignition device, including a butane or disposable lighter or matches, inside an educational building and under circumstances where there is a risk of fire is prohibited, except where the device is used in a manner authorized by the school.
-If an ignition device is to be used in a manner authorized by the school, it will be provided by the school;
+Using, possessing, or distributing weapons, or look-alike weapons or other dangerous objects;